gkiefer/home2l/README.md

 What are the *Home2Ls*?
 =======================

-The *Home2L `[houmtu:l]`* suite is a framework, library and set of tools for automation in private smart homes.
+The *Home2L `[houmtu:l]`* suite is a collection of tools and libraries for automation in private homes.
 Its main features are:

 * **_Home2L Resources_**: Novel concept to integrate and manage **sensors, actors or services of any kind efficiently and precisely**.

-* **Automation rules written in Python** - but not limited to that,
+* **Automation rules written in Python** - but not limited to that.

-* **Easy integration of services and new devices** - in C/C++, Python or by a shell script.
+* **Easy integration of services and new devices** - via MQTT, in C/C++, Python or by a shell script.

 * **_Home2L Brownies_**: Simple and efficient **automation bus to interconnect cheap 8-bit microcontrollers**
   for do-it-yourself sensor or actor hardware.

-* **_Home2L WallClock_**: **Lightweight, unobtrusive, concise, and responsive UI**, suitable to be installed on cheap tablets or minicomputers and mounted in all rooms - just like a wall clock.
+* **_Home2L WallClock_**: **Lightweight, concise, and responsive information display**,
+  suitable to be installed on cheap tablets or minicomputers and mounted in all rooms - just like a wall clock.

 * **Interactive floor plan** for all kinds of gadgets (windows, shades, lights, phones, computers, services, ...).